-3.1 Past Observations
+Past Observations

-The highly destructive consequences of cloud cavitation have been known for a long time and have been documented, for example, by Knapp (1955), Bark and van Berlekom (1978) and Soyama et al. (1992).
+The highly destructive consequences of cloud cavitation have been known for a long time and have been documented, for example, by Knapp [21], Bark and van Berlekom [22] and Soyama et al. [23].
 The generation of these cavitation clouds may occur naturally as a result of the shedding of bubble-filled vortices, or it may be the response to a periodic disturbance imposed on the flow.
-Common examples of imposed fluctuations are the interaction between rotor and stator blades in a pump or turbine and the interaction between a ship's propeller and the non-uniform wake created by the hull.
-As a result numerous investigators (for example, Wade and Acosta 1966, Bark and van Berlekom 1978, Shen and Peterson 1978, 1980, Bark 1985, Franc and Michel 1988, Hart et al. 1990, Kubota et al. 1989, 1992, Le et al. 1993, de Lange et al. 1994) have studied the complicated flow patterns involved in the production and collapse of cloud cavitation on a hydrofoil.
-The radiated noise produced is characterized by Bark (1985), Bark and van Berlekom (1978), Le et al. (1993), Shen and Peterson (1978, 1980) and McKenney and Brennen (1994).
+Common examples of imposed fluctuations are the interaction between rotor and stator blades in a pump or turbine, the interaction between a ship's propeller and the non-uniform wake created by the hull and the periodic opening and closing of a heart valve.
+As a result numerous investigators (for example, Wade and Acosta [24], Bark and van Berlekom [22], Shen and Peterson [25,26], Bark [27], Franc and Michel [28], Hart et al. [29], Kubota et al. [30], Le et al. [31], de Lange et al. [32]) have studied the complicated flow patterns involved in the production and collapse of cloud cavitation, most of them examining a single hydrofoil.
+The radiated noise produced is characterized by pressure pulses of very short duration and large magnitude.
+These pressure pulses have been measured by Bark [27], Bark and van Berlekom [22], Le et al. [31], Shen and Peterson [25,26] and McKenney and Brennen [33].

-3.2 Some experimental observations using an oscillating hydrofoil
+Experimental observations using an oscillating hydrofoil

-We describe here some experimental observations of Reisman et al. (1998) who deployed an oscillating hydrofoil in a water tunnel to produce regular clouds of cavitation whose behavior could then be observed and measured.
-Several finite span hydrofoils with a rectangular planform were reflection-plane mounted in the floor of a water tunnel test section and, as described in Reisman et al. (1998), were driven in an oscillatory pitching motion with frequencies up to 50Hz and incidence angle amplitudes of the order of $5-10^{\circ}$.
-One of the hydrofoils was equipped with flush-mounted surface pressure transducers located at 26% span from the foil base and 30%, 50%, 70% and 90% chord from the leading edge (denoted respectively by #1 through #4).
-Additional dynamic transducers were located on the nearby tunnel walls.
-High speed motion pictures (taken at $500 \, fps$) allowed examination of the processes of formation, growth and collapse of a cloud of cavitation bubble during each cycle of the hydrofoil oscillation.
-During the part of the oscillation cycle when the incidence angle is increasing, cavitation inception occurs in the tip vortex and is soon followed by traveling bubble cavitation on the suction surface.
-As the angle of attack increases further, the bubbles coalesce into a single attached cavitation sheet; near the end of this process, a re-entrant liquid jet penetrates the attached cavity from downstream and causes the break-up into a cloud of bubbles.
-This cloud then detaches from the hydrofoil and collapses catastrophically as it is being convected downstream.
-All of the substantial radiated noise occurred during this bubbly collapse part of the cycle.
-It consisted of pressure pulses of very short duration and large magnitude that were qualitatively similar to those measured by Bark (1985), Bark and van Berlekom (1978), Le et al. (1993) and Shen and Peterson (1978, 1980).
+We describe here some experimental observations of Reisman et al. [15] who deployed an oscillating hydrofoil in a water tunnel to produce regular clouds of cavitation whose behavior could then be observed and measured.
+Several finite span hydrofoils with a rectangular planform were reflectionplane mounted in the floor of a water tunnel test section and, as described in Reisman et al. [15], were driven in an oscillatory pitching motion with frequencies up to 50Hz and incidence angle amplitudes of the order of 5-10 degrees.
+One of the hydrofoils was equipped with flush-mounted surface pressure transducers and additional dynamic transducers were located on the nearby tunnel walls.
+High speed motion pictures (taken at 500fps) allowed examination of the processes of formation, growth and collapse of a cloud of cavitation bubbles during each cycle of the hydrofoil oscillation.

-This so-called "global" collapse is illustrated by the four succesive movie frames included in figure 5.
-The global cloud collapse occurs between frames (b) and (c).
-Note that this collapse results in only a slight change in the cloud radius but a large change in the void fraction magnitude and distribution inside the cloud, an observation that is consistent with the previously described calculations of Wang and Brennen.
+The global cloud collapse occurring each cycle is illustrated by the four succesive movie frames included in figure 6.
+The collapse occurs between frames (b) and (c) and was accompanied by a large pressure pulse or bang that reverberated throughout the laboratory.
+The pulses are characterized by very large amplitude pressure pulses with magnitudes of the order of tens of atmospheres and typical durations of the order of tenths of milliseconds.
+The magnitude of the pulses measured some distance from the foil by a transducer in the tunnel floor was on the order of one atmosphere.
+Note that the collapse results in only a slight change in the cloud radius but a large change in the void fraction magnitude and distribution inside the cloud, an observation that is consistent with the previously described calculations of Wang and Brennen.